 Though the Hurom produced more juice, it also produced more pulp.

-It also produced more pulp and foam compared to a slow star juicer but these are really minor issues because you can buy a strainer for a few dollars and separate pulp form juice.
+It also produced more pulp and foam compared to a slow star juicer, but these are minor issues because you can buy a strainer for a few dollars and separate pulp from juice.